mqwilber/rsf_swine/docs/data_extraction_notes.md

 	- Crop road shp file to the extent of each study
 		- Given the size of these files, using features of GDAL could really speed this up.
 	- Compute distance to nearest road point for each cell in raster.
 		- I have already built a distance to nearest polygon function.
-It needs a few tweaks (see below).
 2. Generate the distance to nearest road rasters for all studies.

-### Update "distance to nearest" metric: Second priority

-Currently, this metric is being computed as distance to a centroid of a polygon.
-The function is in `code/covariate_scripts/covariate_fxns.R` and is named `dist_nearest_neighbor`.
-This really should be being computed as distance to the nearest perimeter point.
-Because there are many more points than polygons, this could be quite slow for some of the data.
-Would be useful if we could think about ways to speed up this calculation.

 ## 3. Covariates that need extracting: Third priority